masurp/corona_analyses/README.md

 Why these four countries?
 These four countries are at different stages during the corona pandemic.
 China was the first to experience the outbreak and they have almost contained the spreading of the virus by now.
-South Korea is close to containg the virus.
+South Korea is close to containing the virus.
 Italy is experiencing the second worst pandemic after China and drastic measures have been taken.
 The virus has reached Germany considerably later, but the growth rate is very steep.
 By comparing these countries, we can learn a lot